If you attempted to make a payment to the Council between Thursday 29

 Examples of road resurfacing

-York Street had a damaged surface and faded road markings.
+Mill Lane at its junction with Butter Hill had a damaged surface and faded road markings.

-The road has been fully resurfaced.
+The junction and the road on either side of the junction has been fully resurfaced.

 How we decide which roads to resurface